 FIP is one of the most mysterious diseases a wild or domestic cat can get.
 Cheetahs are particularly susceptible to this disease because of their lack of genetic diversity.
 FIP is a rare disease, although it is fatal.
 It is seen more often in cats less than 2 years of age and older than 10 years of age.
 Multiple cat households, along with cats that spend time outdoors, are most susceptible.
 The virus that causes this disease is spread by respiratory secretions and feces.
 Litter that is contaminated with the virus is easily trapped on a cats fur, which is ultimately swallowed when the cat grooms.
 Cats infected with FeLV also are more at risk of developing this disease.
 This disease is the subject of considerable controversy regarding diagnosis and treatment.
 This is partially due to the environmental situation that cats are placed in that causes undue stress on their immune systems, along with the complicated and variable immune response they develop when potentially faced with this virus.
 Like many cat diseases, FIP mimics other cat diseases, so a diagnosis in many cases does not come easily, especially in what is called the “dry” form.
 This page has short QuickTime movies on a cats with symptoms that could be the result of FIP.
 You need QuickTime on your computer to view it- it is available for free at www.apple.com

 FIP is caused by a coronavirus, that has mutated from a harmless intestinal virus of cats called the feline enteric coronavirus (FECV).
 It is not known why the virus mutates from the harmless FECV (it can cause a mild intestinal upset) to the pathogenic FIP.
-Risk factors for this disease are multiple cat households, the presence of normal cats that shed coronavirus, and the development of FIP susceptible cats in the general cat population.
+Risk factors for this disease are multiple cat households, the presence of normal cats that shed coronavirus, age, immune status, and the development of FIP susceptible cats (including certain breeds and bloodlines) in the general cat population.
 The continual infection and reinfection of cats with coronavirus in multiple cat households increases the chance of an individual cat developing FIP.
-Any cat infected with a corona virus has the potential of developing FIP.
+Any cat infected with a corona virus has the potential of developing FIP, in fact recent studies suggest up to 10% of cats infected with the corona virus may develop FIP.
 To give you some perspective on the current situation, 30% of household cats and up to 90% of cattery cats carry the coronavirus.
 Multiple cat households might be more susceptible due to increased stress, crowding, poor sanitation, parasites, and other diseases like the FeLV and the FIV.
 Cats can spread the coronavirus in their nasal and oral secretions, along with the feces.
-Even though the virus can remain infective in the environment (contaminated feeding utensils, etc.,), it is easily destroyed by routine disinfectants.
+Even though the virus can remain infective in the environment (contaminated feeding utensils, etc.), it is easily destroyed by routine disinfectants.
 This virus poses no health risk for people.

 Within 24 hours of ingestion the virus spreads from the tonsils to the intestines.
 Within 2 weeks it has spread to the large intestine, intestinal lymph nodes, and the liver.
 From there it can spread to any other body organ.
 Cats that do not produce a full antibody response to the virus will end up with fluid buildup within body cavities, usually the chest or abdomen.
 Cats that develop a full immune response to the virus do not get this disease, although they can harbor a latent version of the virus for a period of time.
-The are immune, but carry the pathogenic version of the coronavirus, so they can potentially spread it to other cats.
+They are immune, but carry the pathogenic version of the coronavirus, so they can potentially spread it to other cats.
 If they become immunocompromised for some reason (stress, drugs, crowding, parasites, other disease like kidney disease ) their infection can be reactivated.
 This disease has two major manifestations.
 The first is called the “dry form”.
 In the dry form the white blood cells are involved, and cause an inflammatory reaction to the internal organs.
 These organs do not function normally because of this inflammation, and eventually will fail as the disease progresses.
-The other manifestation of this disease is called the “wet form”, and is where the original name of “peritonitis” (inflammation of the lining of the abdominal cavity) came from.
+The dry form of FIP develops as a result of only a partial immune response to the mutated virus.
+The other manifestation of this disease is called the “wet form”, which is where the original name of “peritonitis” (inflammation of the lining of the abdominal cavity) came from.
 It is called this because fluid accumulates in the abdomen or the chest.
 The fluid that appears in the wet form is straw colored to yellow in appearance, and has a relatively high protein content.
 The fluid originates from small blood vessels that have been affected by the immune systems response to the virus.
 This immune response damages these blood vessels, causing them to leak fluid into the abdominal cavity usually, or thoracic cavity less often.
+The wet form of FIP develops as a result of a failed immune response to the mutated virus.
 Cats that already have FeLV are more susceptible to the FIP virus.
-It has been found that Persian and Birman cats may have a susceptibility to the FIP virus.
+It has been found that Persian, Abyssinian, Himalayan, Bengal, Rex, Ragdoll, and Birman cats may have an increased susceptibility to the FIP virus.

 Initially there are no or minimal symptoms after exposure.
 Some cats might show mild upper respiratory signs (sneezing) or diarrhea, but are so mild that they can go unnoticed.
 When serious symptoms do appear, the signs might be sudden in the younger cats, or more gradual in older cats.
 Cats that have dry form have vague symptoms that come and go, and can affect many different systems in the body.
 They might be lethargic, have poor appetites,weight loss and look ill.
 Common organs involved are the eyes, central nervous system (brain and spinal cord), and internal organs like the liver and kidney.
 Other symptoms could include seizures, paralysis, behavior changes, poor vision, increased sensitivity to touch, and urinary incontinence.
 Another clue to dry FIP is a cat with an ongoing fever.
 It might wax and wane, and usually does not respond to antibiotics.
 Since many different organs can be involved with the dry form, the symptoms we see with this form of FIP can mimic other common diseases of cats, like hyperthyroidism, liver disease, sugar diabetes andkidney disease.
 Other diseases like inflammatory bowel disease, cancer, and toxoplasmosis might also have similar symptoms.
 Pets with the wet form of the disease may have breathing difficulty or distended abdomens, in addition to some of the symptoms of the “dry form”.
 The onset of these symptoms is faster than the gradual symptoms noted in the dry form.
 The wet form of FIP is much easier to diagnose than the dry form.
 The virus can also infect the brain or spinal cord.
 This form of the disease can sometimes be diagnosed by an eye exam.
 Changes can be noted in the back of the eye, especially the retina.